Who can apply?

 There is some scheduling flexibility most evenings and weekends to accommodate existing performance bookings.
 If you have a questions regarding evening/weekend availability, email email@example.com.

-Applications must be completed (with all necessary attachments included - see above) by 11:59pm EST on March 25th, 2022 to be guaranteed consideration for the 2022 Pre-Professional Program.
+Applications submitted by 11:59pm EST on March 17, 2024 will be guaranteed consideration for the 2024 Pre-Professional Program.

 Drop us an email at firstname.lastname@example.org, and we'll get back to you as quickly as possible!